lab1092/blender-manual_ja/manual/extensions/python/add_ons.rst

    :figwidth: 640px

-Installation of an Add-On
+Installation of an Add-on
 =========================

-For a script to show up in the Add-Ons tab it will first have to be installed.
-For this you can use the *Install Add-On* button in the header of the Add-Ons window.
+For a script to show up in the Add-ons tab it will first have to be installed.
+For this you can use the *Install Add-on* button in the header of the Add-ons window.
 Simply click the button and locate the script you wish to install.
 Once installed, the script will show up in the panel.

-Alternatively you can manually install an Add-On.
+Alternatively you can manually install an Add-on.
-An Add-On is considered installed when it is located in the ``..
+An Add-on is considered installed when it is located in the ``..
 /scripts/addons`` folder (where .. is the path to your Blender configuration folder).
-Simply moving the Add-On into that folder is enough.
+Simply moving the Add-on into that folder is enough.

 Add-ons can be python scripts **.py** or **.zip** files (containing **.py** scripts).